Rebuilding Trust in Social Commerce

 • Fragmented experiences across multiple platforms.

-The opportunity was clear: users wanted live shopping to feel like a boutique instead of a yard sale.
+KEY INSIGHT: The opportunity was clear, users wanted live shopping to feel like a boutique instead of a yard sale.

 To start, we conducted six 15-minute interviews with women aged 25 to 30 years old, who shop online frequently and follow influencers.